cchipman21804/EnterpriseCOBOLv6.3/README.md

 HUMRATIO (for specific humidity ratio data) to simulate the hour-by-hour cooling load and electricity consumption of a pre-programmed commercial building.

+CNWYLIFE.cbl
+"Conway's Game of Life"
+This program uses CONWAYIN as the seed for subsequent generations of Conway's Game of Life algorithm.
+The current contents of CONWAYIN represent a "glider" in the lower-right-hand corner of the grid.
+The output shows the glider making its way across the screen until it collides with the boundary and stabilizes into a block at generation #140.

 DHWSAVE.cbl
 "Domestic Hot Water Savings Calculator"
 Energy savings utility that calculates the savings from various changes to